BigRLab/RecommendationSystem/Notes/RS_Note.md

 build up the docker environment:
 - docker image: jupyter/tensorflow-notebook
-...	jupyter
+	jupyter
-...	python3
+	python3
-...	theano
+	theano
-...	tensorflow
+	tensorflow
 - Keras: ruibo/jupyter_keras

 - Write Dockerfile
-...based on existed image
+ based on existed image
-...create a new image with keras
+ create a new image with keras
-...push on the repository of docker cloud
+ push on the repository of docker cloud

 - pull the image
-... run => create container
+ run => create container
-... learn how to use "run"
+ learn how to use "run"
-...	port
+ port
-...	mounts the volume like U-flash
-...	give the name of container
+ mounts the volume like U-flash give the name of container

 ---
 ## Task2: Keras and code